helenijevans/happy-bday-app/README.md

 ## current state
 Simple static not-birthday message with To and From
 ## improvements and next actions
-* Make a wireframe - PRIORITY
+* Make a wireframe - partially done, paused
+* Selection of background images
 * Homepage
 * Routing
 * Better UI